binarymist/aws-docker-host/README.md

    While you're there, update the cloudflare_email and cloudflare_token if they have changed (unlikely), along with any other values in the variables_override.tf file, also make sure you have generated your SSH key-pair as I explain [here](http://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-hardening-ssh) in my book.
 Just rename the [`variables_override-example`](https://github.com/binarymist/aws-docker-host/blob/f62f757da2b2529784e1ea3f90a20cedea11a72f/tf/variables_override-example) to `variables_override.tf` add your configurations, and `chmod 600`, keep it safe and don't commit it to source control

 5. `terraform init` will be needed on any new development machine to load modules
-   * Then it's just a matter of `terraform plan`, `terraform apply`, `terraform destroy`
+   * Then it's just a matter of `terraform plan` -> `terraform apply`, and `terraform destroy` if you want to have another go.

 Check CloudFlare record to satisfy yourself that the new elastic IP has been added as the `A` record for your domain.

-If this is the second time your doing this with a new AWS account, once you have a successful deployment:
+If this is the second time you're doing this with a new AWS account, once you have a successful deployment:

 1. Upgrade Terraform to latest version
 2. Upgrade Docker to latest stable version